qudini/qudini-reactive/SECURITY.md

 ## Supported Versions

+We release patches for security vulnerabilities for the following versions:

 | Version | Supported          |
 | ------- | ------------------ |
 | 0.0.x   | :white_check_mark: |

 ## Reporting a Vulnerability

-please send an email to security@qudini.com.
+Please send an email to security@qudini.com.